brorb/710-wiki/Content/YouTube/710 Tone.md

 ```

 The channel 7/10 Tone was created on 26th Jun 2021.
+It mainly centers around [[The Logs]], with some hints about data, signals, machines, and time.

-There exists records of them uploading videos since early-mid 2023, although everything from before 2nd January 2025 has either been unlisted or deleted.
+There exists records of video uploads since early-mid 2023, although everything from before 2nd January 2025 has either been unlisted or deleted.
 The only known video to survive this “purge” is [[TRANSLATED-DD.PCV]] (24th July 2023), which went private sometime around August 2025, most likely after the 2025 "purge" (see below).

 The moniker “7/10” is carried by at least two characters: 7/10 Tone and [[710 NPP|7/10 NPP]].
-The “7/10” is a date (July 10th) written in an American date format.
-This corresponds to the date which the countdowns from the [[Station Timer]] were counting down to, and also to the profile picture of the 7/10 Tone YouTube channel (see image to the right).
+The “7/10” is a date (July 10th) written in an American date format, which is an important date for this series and corresponds to the countdowns from the [[Station Timer]].
 We do not know why this date is of significance, but there are reasons to believe that this is a yearly event that has been going on for at least two years.

 ## Owners